learn-co-curriculum/curriculum-team/style_guide.md

 * For Ruby classes and modules, we use `TitleCase`.
 We use `snake_case` for variables and methods.
 * For Ruby classes, we use also `TitleCase`.
-However, for for variables and functions/ methods we use `camelCase`.
+However, for variables and functions/ methods we use `camelCase`.

 [The Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide)